CamR504/CPE2025_Project/README.md

 AND (Comments and fixed opcode locations for Rs/Rt) ANDI (Comments)
 BEQ (Fixed opcode in the decoding section)
+SW (Comments & Fixed the order of parameters in the decoding section)

 TO DO:
 MFHI, MFLO, MULT, OR, ORI, SLT, SLTI, SW